- Incorporate Now

 Your LLC will also need its own Articles of Organization.
 In addition to including the purpose for which your LLC has been formed, the state of Maryland requires that its articles of organization include your business name and address; as well as the name, address, and signature of your resident agent.
 According to Maryland law, your business must have a physical address and cannot use a post office box in lieu of a tangible building and street address.

 An operating agreement is optional for LLCs in the state of Maryland, but business owners (also called members) are strongly encouraged to prepare one.
 An operating agreement will state ownership percentages among LLCs that have more than one member.
 This agreement also defines the roles and expectations of each member.

-The Company Corporation can help your business with writing and filing your LLC's articles of organization and operating agreement, as well as procuring a registered agent for you in the state of Maryland.
-While The Company Corporation can execute same-day formations for some states, we can offer 2-hour expedited LLC formation services to our customers in Maryland if a fast turnaround time is necessary.
+incorporate.com can help your business with writing and filing your LLC's articles of organization and operating agreement, as well as procuring a registered agent for you in the state of Maryland.
+While incorporate.com can execute same-day formations for some states, we can offer 2-hour expedited LLC formation services to our customers in Maryland if a fast turnaround time is necessary.